Spurs

 Spurs are not tack per se, but rather an accessory a pony's rider or trainer can use to fine tune a pony's training.
 While spurs can be a fun addition to a ponyplay session, they can also be quite dangerous, and they have the potential to cause serious bodily injury if used in an improper manner.

 An important question to ask is: why do want spurs in ponyplay?
-If you're looking to occasionally get the attention of a pony whose mind wanders, you probably want a milder spur.
-On the other hand, if your pony enjoys a little pain, then you may want a harsher spur.
+There are two main reasons: the first being similar to their use in bio-horse riding: to enhance the precision of the riding aids and occasionally get the attention of a pony whose mind wanders, in which case you probably want a milder spur.
+The second reason, more unique to pony play, is if your pony enjoys (or at least does not mind and consents to) a little pain, in which case you may want a harsher spur.

 Let's start with a brief overview of what a spur is and what its basic parts are: A spur consists of a shank, neck and rowel.
 Many English spurs are thin, short, blunt and do not rotate, whereas western spurs tend to be heavier, longer and contain rowels that rotate.